imoralescs/imoralescs.github.io/javascript_functional.md

 **Counting Inputs**

 Function arguments or arity of a function refers to the number of arguments a function expects.
-This is determined by the number of declared arguments in the function declaration and is available in the function's `.length` property.
+Every function scope in JavaScript can access the special variable `arguments`.
+This variable holds a list of all the arguments that were passed to the function.

+The `arguments` object is not an Array.
+While it has some of the semantics of an array namely the `length` property it does not inherit from `Array.prototype` and is in fact an `Object`.

+Due to this, it is not possible to use standard array methods like `push`, `pop` or `slice` on arguments.
+While iteration with a plain `for` loop works just fine, it is necessary to convert it to a real `Array` in order to use the standard Array methods on it.

 ```javascript
 function foo(x,y,z) {